planetsLightningArrester/printaeu/README.md

 // More
 print.showMs(false);    // Switch milliseconds display
-print.setBg.cyan('magenta');     // Switch the background color of all cyan prints (pink, orange and gray bg are not available) print.clearBg.cyan();   // Set the default bg for all cyan prints try {
+print.setBG.cyan('magenta');     // Switch the background color of all cyan prints (pink, orange and gray bg are not available) print.clearBG.cyan();   // Set the default bg for all cyan prints try {
     print.socket(socket);   // Every print.log(data) it executes socket.emit('console', [timeStamp] data);
 } catch(error) {